amarder/stata-tutorial/tutorial.md

 There are a number of ways to create new variables or modifying existing variables.
-The most important command in this section is the `generatere curious about cars that are heavy for their length we could create a new variable
+The most important command in this section is the `generate` command.
+Imagine we are curious about cars that are heavy for their length we could create a new variable

     . generate weight_per_length = weight / length